isleeponcouch/toblog/content/articles/2023-07-01-elementboard-on-the-app-store.md

 - ~~Allow tiles to be configured and to allow hiding/showing of the atomic weight on the table~~ Added 17th July 2023
 - ~~A mutable soundscape to increase engagement and use as a teaching aid~~ Added 17th July 2023
 - ~~Quiz Builder: A detailed Quiz Builder feature to allow the creation of quizzes similar to the in-built quizzes.~~ Added 26th July 2023
-- History Mode: a visual teaching aid for teaching the discovery of the elements over time.
+- ~~History Mode: a visual teaching aid for teaching the discovery of the elements over time.~~ Added 6th September 2023
+- ~~Bohr's Model: an interactive Bohr's model with electronic configuration visualisations.~~ Added 6th September 2023
+- ~~Periodic Trend Quizzes such as electronegativity~~ Added 6th September 2023
+- Balancing Tutorial/Quizzes: learning mode introducing and evaluating chemical equation balancing.
 - Theme System: Elementboard currently supports light and dark modes, but I want to take this further and allow users to choose their own theme.
 Because fun.
-- Bohr's Model: an interactive Bohr's model with electronic configuration visualisations.
-- Balancing Tutorial/Quizzes: learning mode introducing and evaluating chemical equation balancing.
+- Rutherford Gold Foil Experiment Simulation
+- A tutorial to interactively introduce the periodic table
+- Electron Configuration tutorial and quizzes
+- Orbital Diagrams

 Elementboard is available now in the [App Store](https://apps.apple.com/au/app/elementboard/id6450800917).